ja-lv/socketMiniOS/README.md

 C++ compiler

 ## Install
-Run the following on shell command from the project's root folder.
+Run the following on shell command from the project's root folder:

 `make all`

 ## Run